top of page

 So far, for the worldly aspects.
 Now let’s turn to the spiritual signs which are so obvious once they have pointed out to you.

-Yet another sign that gives away the spiritual significance of this hike, is the size of the group.
-The maximum size of a group that may wander with a guide on this route is twelve.
-That is no coincidence either.
-Twelve being the holy number of the Twelve Disciples of Christ.
+Yet another sign that gives away the spiritual significance of this hike on the sea in the region is the size of the group that was guided by Peter Rozema.
+The maximum size of a group that may wander with a guide is twelve.
+That is no coincidence either, twelve being the holy number of the Twelve Disciples of Christ.
 When Saint Willibrord crossed the North Sea to Frisia around the year 690, he was part of a group of twelve monks.
-The famous, fifth-century Voyage of Saint Brandon the Navigator, likewise.
-Saint Brandon too was part of a group of twelve monks who set out to sea to preach the Gospel in foreign, unknown and heathen lands.
-The oldest lighthouse of the Wadden Sea stands on the Wadden Sea island of Terschelling and is named after this saint, namely the Brandaris.
-The lighthouse dates to the end of the sixteenth century.
+The famous fifth-century Voyage of Saint Brendan the Navigator likewise tells of Saint Brendan, who was also part of a group of twelve monks who set out to sea to preach the Gospel in foreign, unknown, and heathen lands.
+The oldest lighthouse of the Wadden Sea stands on the Wadden Sea island of Terschelling and is named after this saint, namely Brandaris.
+The Brandaris lighthouse dates to the end of the sixteenth century, which is truly old.

-In other words, when you go out to sea to walk to the island of Schiermonnikoog, be mindful of the fact you resemble the Twelve Disciples being guided by their Teacher.
-A guide who will steer his followers through hazards and danger to the safety of dry land.
-Likes prohet Moses did before in the most ancient of times And we still have not said anything yet about the parallels of the guide's first name Peter with Peter the Disciple, and his last name Rozema, which corresponds with a Catholic rosary.
+In other words, when you go out to sea to walk to the island of Schiermonnikoog, be mindful of the fact that you resemble the Twelve Disciples being guided by their Teacher.
+A guide who will steer his followers through hazards and dangers to the safety of dry land, like prophet Moses did before in the most ancient of times.
+And we still have not said anything yet about the parallels of the guide's first name, Peter, with Peter the Disciple, and his last name, Rozema, which corresponds with a Catholic rosary.

-Enjoy your walk at and in the mire of the Wadden Sea.
-For sure it will be a beautiful, thrilling experience.
-One the world’s most unique day hikes!
-One that must be on your list.
+Enjoy your walk in the mire and on the oyster banks of the Wadden Sea.
+For sure, it will be a beautiful, thrilling experience — one of the world’s most unique day hikes!
+One that must be on your bucket list.

 fording one of the gullies

-Note 1 - On 11 November 2021, the gentle guide Peter Rozema passed away.
-Post-mortem we like to dedicate this post to him.
-The picture, with Peter walking on the seabed, explaining the trail, was already our cover and trademark, and received even more meaning now.
-In 2024, The Frisia Coast Trail gave permission to Merk Friesland to print the photo for promotion of the province.
-It can be viewed life-sized inside one of the local trains (named Zwarte Haan) in the north of the Netherlands.
+Note 1 – On November 11, 2021, which is the Catholic All Souls' Day, the gentle guide Peter Rozema passed away.
+Post-mortem, we would like to dedicate this blog post to him.
+The picture, with Peter walking on the seabed and explaining the 'trail', was already our cover and trademark and received even more meaning after his death.
+In 2024, the Frisia Coast Trail gave permission to Merk Friesland to print the photo for the promotion of the province.
+It can be viewed life-sized inside one of the local trains of company Arriva, named Zwarte Haan, in the north of the Netherlands.

 Note 2 – For more pics of this hike over the sea, click this link.